 This agent should have access to many carriers to match your specific needs to the right disability insurance policy.
 Let the agent do the shopping for you.
-If he or she has access to over 40 insurance carriers, there will be one carrier policy that meets your situation and budget.
+If he or she has access to over 10 disability insurance carriers, there will be one carrier policy that meets your situation and budget.

 Why is shopping around yourself a devastating disability insurance mistake?
 Because you are only focused on price and not the overall value.
-Most times, you will select the lowest cost option, thinking it is the right one for you.
+Most times, you will select the lowest-cost option, thinking it is the right one for you.
 This is a potential, long-term, expensive, and damaging solution.
 How does this happen?
 Here is a real situation:

 However, the plan does not pay.
 See the snapshot right out of the association’s plan.
 You did not meet the carrier’s definition of partial disability which requires a total disability first.
 You wonder how you are going to fill the income gap when you have limited use of your hands.
 (And, you are angry, too.)